qetr1ck-op/blog-source/source/_posts/Node-js-design-pattern-book-review.md

 1. Check if the URL was already downloaded by verifying that corresponding file hasn't already created.
 2. If the file is not found, it would download content of provided URL
-3. Than it crates recursively directories
+3. Then it creates recursively directories
 4. Finally, it writes the body of HTTP response to file system

 ## The callback hell